- Important: Color Render and Drawing Performance

 Shrub Area & Groundcover Symbols

 When using the Color Render tool on Shrub Areas and groundcovers, you'll select a color rather than a form.
-If desired, you can also select a texture to go with that color.
+The system now applies the 2D or black-and-white hatch pattern as a texture.

 The Select Symbol dialog box will open.
 Click a color to assign it to the selected groundcover or Shrub Area.
-We'll select the color CGC-E02, a lightish blue.
+We'll select the color PCLR-E03, a lightish blue.

-The color and texture you selected will now fill the thumbnail preview pane above the groundcover or Shrub Area in the Plant Colorization dialog box.
+The color you selected will now fill the thumbnail preview pane above the groundcover or Shrub Area in the Plant Colorization dialog box.

 Color Render and Plant Outlines